Halberg Awards

 The Halberg Awards are a set of awards, given annually since 1949, recognising New Zealand's top sporting achievements.
-They are named for New Zealand former middle-distance runner and Olympic gold medalist Sir Murray Halberg.
+They are named for New Zealand middle-distance runner and Olympic gold medalist Sir Murray Halberg.
 The initial award was handed out in 1949, and continued until 1960 under the auspices of the NZ Sportsman magazine.
 Since 1963, the awards have been organised by the Halberg Disability Sport Foundation, and the number of award categories has grown to eight.

 History

-The annual award was started in 1949 by NZ Sportsman magazine founders Maurice O’Connor and Jack Fairburn.
+The annual award was started in 1949 by NZ Sportsman magazine founders Maurice O’Connor and Jack Fairbairn.
 The award was designed by them and bought from Walker and Hall for £195 NZ.
 The original inscription on the trophy was Fairburn and O’Connors words: "The New Zealand Sportsman's Trophy to be awarded annually to the New Zealand athlete whose personal performances or example, has had the most beneficial effect on the advancement of sport in the country".
 Awarding of the New Zealand Sportsman's Trophy ceased along with publication of NZ Sportsman in 1960.

 After a two-year hiatus, Murray Halberg revived the event in 1963 through the Halberg Disability Sport Foundation.
 The rules were altered in 1971 to allow teams to win the award, which that year went to the New Zealand eight.

 The Awards are presented at a dinner which traditionally rotates between the New Zealand cities of Dunedin, Christchurch, Wellington and Auckland, and which in recent years has been broadcast live on television.
 Over time, the award was expanded to include New Zealand Sportswoman of the year, New Zealand Team of the year, Sky Sport Coach of the year, Emerging Talent and Halberg Disability Sport Foundation Disabled Sportsperson of the Year awards, as well as the Lion Foundation Lifetime Achievement Award, the Sport New Zealand Leadership Award and an award for New Zealand's Favourite Sporting Moment.
 The award was eventually renamed in Murray Halberg's honour, and since then the supreme award has been known as the Halberg award.

 The Awards help the Halberg Disability Sport Foundation to raise funds, which are then used to enhance the lives of physically disabled young people, their families and communities, by enabling them to participate in sport.

 The awards for 2019 were held on 13 February 2020, prior to COVID-19 pandemic halting large events.
 With international sporting events during 2020 affected by COVID-19 pandemic, it was decided to award a decade championship at the 2021 ceremony.
 The previous winners between 2010 and 2019 across the eight award categories are eligible.
 The decade awards were scheduled for 18 February 2021 to be held in Auckland.
 After the Auckland region went to COVID-19 Level 3 on 15 February 2021, the Halberg Awards were postponed.
 The 59th awards were held on February 23 2022 with audience restrictions because of the COVID-19 red alert level.